nibbles83/LindaExplorer/README.md

 #### 15/08/2018
 *  Addition of BTC-Alpha market.
-*  Formatting fix fro Graviex market.
+*  Formatting fix for Graviex market.

 #### 14/08/2018
 *  Addition of Exchange markets arbitration data.